trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 3 - LLM-Generated Incident Summary/README.md

 - **Industry Example**: E-commerce and fintech teams reviewing AI-generated summaries before posting to customers.
 - **Production Integration**: Automated summary generation followed by manual approval workflow.

+## Where Was AI Used? 🤖

+- **AI Used:**
+  Local LLM (Ollama, e.g. Llama2) was used to automatically generate incident summaries from raw logs.
+  Prompt engineering guided the LLM to produce structured, professional incident reports.

+**AI Technologies Used:**
+- Llama2 (LLM, via Ollama)
+- Python (for orchestration and API calls)

 ## Reference Documentation 📚

 ### Ollama Resources 🧩